How Do I Find a Home With an Assumable Mortgage?

 1. Partner with an experienced agent

 An experienced real estate agent, particularly one familiar with assumable mortgages, can be invaluable.
-They often have access to listings and networks that may not be publicly available, and can identify homes with assumable mortgages more efficiently.
+They often have access to listings and networks that may not be publicly available and can more efficiently identify homes with assumable mortgages.

 2. Search real estate websites using keywords

-Most real estate listing websites have advanced filtering options that will let you enter keywords into your home search.
+Most websites have advanced filtering options that will let you enter keywords into your home search.
 If the seller or their agent is aware that a loan is assumable, they often include this information in the listing.

 Some multiple listing service (MLS) systems also have a built-in field for “Assumable,” which allows you to select this specific filter when running a search.